blkchain/blkchain/README.md

 ## PostgreSQL Tuning

+* Do not underestimate the importance of the sending (client) machine performance, it is possible that the client side cannot keep up with Postgres.
+You can specify `-connstr nulldb` to make all database operations noops, akin to writing to /dev/null.
+Try running it this way to see the maximum speed you client is capable of before attempting to tune the Postgres side.

 * Using SSD's on the Postgres server (as well as the sending machine) will make this process go much faster.
 Remember to set `random_page_cost` to `1` or less, depending on how fast your disk really is.
 The